 In 2016, a suspension bridge connecting the smaller islands of Nusa Lembongan and Nusa Ceningan collapsed, killing around 10 people as their motorbikes plunged into the water below.
 2016 also saw a speed-boat explosion that killed 2 tourists and injured 19 others.

 The threat of terrorism has been an upsetting reality in Bali since the 2002 attacks in Kuta killed 202 people, most of whom were Australian.
-In 2016, Bali ramped up its national security in the face of further attacks and persistent threats.

 If your destination has been deemed at risk of political violence or terrorism, there are a few precautions recommended by the New Zealand Ministry of Foreign Affairs and Trade.